Tagline: In for the ride of his life.

 For the first time – perhaps out of desperation for its diminished cast – Foley is given a love interest in the beautifully capable Theresa Randle, but asides from a promising interaction or two their intimacy is barely given a chance to get off the ground.
 More than anything, what makes Beverly Hills Cop III such a tired affair is its paint-by-numbers execution.
 Appearing like shooting targets at a fairground, an inestimable number of goons appear and disappear with such laborious and uninteresting regularity that you cannot wait for each action scene to end, but when they finally do you remember how predictable and half-arsed the comedy is, and by the time the three cops sit down for a bit of post-battle chuckling, you’re kind of praying for one of those innumerable douchebags to crawl out of the debris and put a compassionate bullet between the eyes of our once cherished protagonist.

 There was a time when Axel and Inspector Todd had a a wonderful onscreen relationship.
 Todd was the long-suffering mentor of a once relentless Foley, and although the latter spent most of the time in his superior’s bad books, there was an unspoken bond between the two which bordered on the father-son.
 When Todd is shot and killed, Foley hardly flinches as his old friend dies in his arms.
-In spite of this laziness, Todd’s death is perhaps the most pertinent event the film has to offer, and his parting line is classic Todd.
+Such laziness not withstanding, Todd’s death is perhaps the most pertinent event the film has to offer, and his parting line is classic Todd.

 Most Absurd Moment